ThilinaHewagama/JSON-Property-Picker-MacOS/README.md

-# JSON Property Picker 📝🔍
+# JSON Property Picker - MacOS 📝🔍

 ## Description
-JSON Property Picker is a SwiftUI-based application that allows you to easily extract specific property values from a given JSON input.
+JSON Property Picker is a SwiftUI-based macos application that allows you to easily extract specific property values from a given JSON input.
 Whether you're dealing with complex nested JSON structures or simple JSON objects, this tool provides a user-friendly interface to search for and retrieve the desired properties.

 ## Features
 - 🖊️ **Paste JSON**: Input your JSON data directly into the application.